Curious about men’s groups? Interested in what actually goes on in a men’s group or why men benefit from them so much?

 So men, recognizing that the whole ‘going it alone’ thing wasn’t working for them – especially when facing challenges – began to privately organize groups where they could talk about their life experiences and how to handle them.

-Men quickly saw benefit in having a confidential place to share and talk through the more sensitive parts of their lives.
+Men quickly saw the benefit of having a confidential place to share and talk through the more sensitive parts of their lives.
 They quickly saw how they could bring the fruits of this men’s group work back into their lives for the betterment of their health, wealth and relationships.
 The men’s support group became popular underground.

 The History Of Men’s Groups